mihaiolteanu/mugur/README.md

 In the above case, pressing `left` and `right` and the same time will send the `escape` key and pressing `x` and `y` will send C-x followed by "now".

+## Emacs functions directly in the key definition (under dev)

+**(fbound-emacs-symbol)**

+Specify an fbound symbol (a function name) directly in the key definition.
+Mugur keeps an internal list of exotic and unbound key sequences (kbd's) which it can bind to the functions specified in the layers definition.

+That is, you specify (sp-next-sexp) as a key definition, for example, mugur finds an available key sequence, say C-F22,, and generates the according C keycode for the qmk keyboard.
+When you flash your keyboard, mugur generates an .el file that contains bind-key forms for all such keys and loads this file every time you load the mugur package.

 # Layer general config options

 These two options can be specified anywhere after the layer name in the